aws-samples/scanned-documents-to-speech/README.md

 This project provides an end-to-end solution that converts scanned documents/images to speech, and reads back to user.

+This is intended to be a demonstration implementation and is **not intended for production use without further modification**.

 ![Architecture Diagram](architecture.png)

 ## Setup